meshcloud/unipipe-cli/README.md

 Options:

   -h, --help     - Show this help.
   -V, --version  - Show the version number for this program.

 Commands:

-  completions          - Generate shell completions.
-  list         <repo>  - Lists service instances status stored in a UniPipe OSB git repo.
-  show         <repo>  - Shows the state stored service instance stored in a UniPipe OSB git repo.
-  transform    <repo>  - Transform service instances stored in a UniPipe OSB git repo using the specified handlers.
-  update       <repo>  - update status of a service instance stored in a UniPipe OSB git repo.
-  generate             - Generate useful artifacts for working with UniPipe OSB such as catalogs, transform handlers, CI pipelines and more.
+  completions          - Generate shell completions. list         <repo>  - Lists service instances status stored in a UniPipe OSB git repo. show         <repo>  - Shows the state stored service instance stored in a UniPipe OSB git repo. transform    <repo>  - Transform service instances stored in a UniPipe OSB git repo using the specified handlers. update       <repo>  - Update status of a service instance or binding stored in a UniPipe OSB git repo. generate             - Generate useful artifacts for working with UniPipe OSB such as catalogs, transform handlers, CI pipelines and more.
 ```

 ## Using unipipe cli in a CI/CD pipeline